hiromaily/go-questionnaires/README.md

 ## Directory composition
 ### 1.api
-* For api server created Golang
+* For api server created by Golang

 ### 2.back-offcice
-* For back-office server created Node.js and React
+* For back-office server created by Node.js and React

 ### 3.front-offcice
-* For front-office server created Node.js and React
+* For front-office server created by Node.js and React

 ### 4.docker
 * setting files of docker environment for development